dbolgheroni/splitbill/README.md

     carol,gas,240,alice,bob
     erin,water,60,alice,bob,carol

-The first line says Alice paid a 90 dollars bill for beer, to be splitten between herself and her friends Bob, Carol and Dan.
-The second line says Bob paid a 120 dollars bill for food, to be splitten between himself, Bob and Carol.
-The third line says Carol paid a 60 dollars bill for gas, to be splitten between Alice and Bob, but not herself.
-The fourth line says Erin paid a 60 dollars bill for water, to Alice, Bob and Carol, not herself.
+The first line says Alice paid a $90.00 bill for beer, to be splitten between herself and her friends Bob, Carol and Dan.
+The second line says Bob paid a $120.00 bill for food, to be splitten between himself, Bob and Carol.
+The third line says Carol paid a $60.00 bill for gas, to be splitten between Alice and Bob, but not herself.
+The fourth line says Erin paid a $60.00 bill for water, to Alice, Bob and Carol, not herself.

 Note that Dan appears on the first line, but he didn't pay anything at all.
 Erin paid something, but didn't split anything else with the others.